 Research Agenda

-Health, and health knowledge and behaviors.
-In parallel, I am working on methodological papers related to survey methods and social network appraisal in community settings.
+In connection with my work on networks and health, I am also developing methodological papers related to survey methods and social network assessment in community settings.

 Dissemination & Science Communicationion